t-murash/HOOMD-Angle-Cosine/README.md

 ## Troubleshoot

-1. If you failed to install or run the above example, test the following commands.
+1. If you failed to install or failed to run the above example, test the following commands.

 ```
 $ cd hoomd-blue-v3.7.0